 Another approach to resolution is to perform model-selection on a set of models of increasing spatial resolution.
 Clearly, an exhaustive enumeration of a full suite of possible layer-grids, using, say, the theory of integer partitions based on some finer underlying lattice, will produce a huge (combinatorially large) number of possible models.
 These will not be able to be computed exhaustively, so some kind of heuristic for exploring model spaces is necessary.
-An obvious idea is some kind of recursive algorithm which will either adaptively refine a very coarse model, or remove detail from a fine model, such that resolution is created at the depths statistically justifiable from the data.
-These ideas are closely related to segmentation approaches, also called the method of sieves (Evans and Stark, 2002).
-Some related approaches are (Esparza and GomezTrevino, 1997) and (Hidalgo et al., 1998), but these are not explicitly statistical in formulation.
+An obvious idea is some kind of recursive algorithm which will either adaptively refine a

+very coarse model, or remove detail from a fine model, such that resolution is created at the depths statistically justifiable from the data.

-We rank models on the basis of the marginal model likelihood (MML), obtained by integrating the Bayesian posterior density over the model parameters.
+We rank models on the basis of the $marginal\ model\ likelihood\ (MML),$ obtained by integrating the Bayesian posterior density over the model parameters.
 For model k the MML is defined as

-$$\pi(k) = \int L(d|m_k) p(m_k) dm_k.$$
+$$\pi(k) = \int L(d|m_k)p(m_k)dm_k.$$

-The Laplace approximation for the MML (Raftery, 1996), for our CSEM problem, is with all terms evaluated at the MAP point, the Hessian H as per equation (8), and the smoothing $\mu = 0$.
+The Laplace approximation for the MML (Raftery, 1996), for our CSEM problem, is